lorenzo-rovigatti/oxDNA/docs/source/install.md

 At the end of the compilation three executables (*oxDNA*, *DNAnalysis* and *confGenerator*) will be placed in the `build/bin` directory.

 Compiling with Python bindings will also generate an `oxpy` package in the `build/oxpy` directory that can be imported in Python.
-Running `make install` will attempt to copy the package to the `pip`'s module directory.
+Running `make install` will attempt to copy the package (as well as `oxDNA_analysis_tools`) to the `pip`'s module directory.
 The specific location will depend on your system's settings.
 We advise you to use [virtual environments](https://docs.python.org/3/tutorial/venv.html) (see *e.g.* [pipenv](https://docs.pipenv.org/)) to avoid conflicts with other packages and/or dependency and permission issues.

 ### CMake options